aiogram/aiogram/docs/migration_2_to_3.rst

   from now if you want to get current bot instance inside handlers or filters you should accept the argument :code:`bot: Bot` and use it instead of :code:`Bot.get_current()` Inside middlewares it can be accessed via :code:`data["bot"]`.
+- Now to skip pending updates, you should call the :class:`aiogram.methods.delete_webhook.DeleteWebhook` method directly instead of passing :code:`skip_updates=True` to start polling method.

 Filtering events